Deephaven Data Lifecycle

 db_dis

-process reads/writes data from/to these directories. - The
+service reads/writes data from/to these directories. - If configured to run, the

 db_ltds

-process reads data from these directories. - If the administrator doesn't create mount points for new namespaces and/or tables before using them, Deephaven will automatically generate the required subdirectories when data is first written to the new tables.
+service reads data from these directories. - If an administrator doesn't create mount points for new namespaces and/or tables before using them, Deephaven will automatically generate the required subdirectories when data is first written to the new tables.

 Historical data